 Pisa Morning Tour

 Join your guide on a tour of the Piazza dei Miracoli – with visits inside the Cathedral, Baptistery, and Monumental Cemetery, and photo ops outside the famous Leaning Tower.
 Discover Pisa’s history as a Roman naval base and center for Mediterranean trade, to its current prestige as home to one of Europe’s most acclaimed higher education institutions.

 About the Training Centre in Florence

-The Training Center in Florence doesn’t represent only the most chosen location for our courses, but also our administrative headquarters.
+The Training Centers in Florence don’t represent only the most chosen location for our courses, but also our administrative headquarters.

-The school is located a few steps away from many bars and restaurants and a few meters from theatres like Teatro della Pergola and Teatro Verdi.
-The school’s location is also within easy walking distance to all of the city’s main attractions.
+The school is located in two historical buildings, a few steps away from many bars and restaurants and within easy walking distance to all of the city’s main attractions.

-Palazzo Galletti, our teacher training center in the heart of Florence, was built between 1831 and 1833 in neoclassical style and designed by the architect Vittorio Bellini for Vincenzo Batelli, a typographer.
+- Palazzo Galletti, was built between 1831 and 1833 in neoclassical style and designed by the architect Vittorio Bellini for Vincenzo Batelli, a typographer.

-Please note: our training center in Florence is on the second floor of a historic building that doesn’t have an elevator.
+Please note: our training centers in Florence are on the second floor of historic buildings that don’t have an elevator.

 How to Reach Us

-We are located in the historic city center of Florence.
-Courses in Florence are held either on Via Sant’Egidio 12 or Via dei Rustici 7.
+We are located in the historic city center of Florence in: